Patriotism is red, white & blue, not blue vs. red.

-I wrote about being a patriotic American, and what I believe allows me to make the claim, on Independence Day.
+I wrote about being a patriotic citizen of the USA and what I believe allows me to make the claim on Independence Day.

-It doesn’t matter if you’re a conservative, liberal, progressive, Constitutionalist, Democrat, Democratic Socialist, Green, Libertarian, Modern Whig or a member of any other party – we all can be as patriotic as anyone else.
-And per the U.S. Constitution, we have the right to express that patriotism in any way we choose, as long as we don’t harm anyone else.
+It doesn’t matter if you’re a conservative, liberal, Progressive, Constitutionalist, Democrat, Democratic Socialist, Green, Libertarian, Modern Whig or a member of any other party – we all can be as patriotic as anyone else.
+And per the Constitution, we have the right to express that patriotism in nearly any way we choose, as long as we don’t harm anyone else.

 And it’s not just about The Red, White and Blue.
 It’s about camo, too.

-Somehow the Republican party, in comparison to the Democrats, has become known as the party that supports U.S. military personnel and veterans more.
+Somehow the Republican party, in comparison to the Democrats, has become known as the party that supports USA military personnel and veterans more.